Pranav9594/NIMO-CHATBOT/README.md

 }

-Response
-A Server-Sent Events stream containing chunks of the AI’s response.
+The endpoint returns a Server-Sent Events stream with response chunks.

-Customization
+🎯 Customization
 Change the AI Model

-In app/api/chat/route.ts:
+app/api/chat/route.ts

 const result = streamText({
-  model: groq("llama-3.3-70b-versatile"), // Update model here
+  model: groq("llama-3.3-70b-versatile"), // Change model here
   system: SYSTEM_PROMPT,
-  messages: convertedMessages,
+  messages: convertedMessages
 })

-Modify the System Prompt
+Edit the System Prompt

-Located in route.ts:

 const SYSTEM_PROMPT = `
 You are NIMO, a friendly and helpful AI assistant...
 `

 Customize the Theme

-Edit CSS variables in app/globals.css:
+Modify variables in app/globals.css:

 :root {
   --primary: 174 60% 45%;
   --background: 220 20% 10%;
 }

-License
+📄 License

 MIT License.
-Free for personal and commercial use.
+You’re free to use this project for personal and commercial work.